Jobs for Aerospace Graduates

 Some of our best talent at AcePLP start with a diploma in aerospace engineering.
 Their abilities and knowledge in math, engineering and technology help them to excel in our line of work.
 They incorporate knowledge of the Built Environment into their broad-based understanding of the design, construction and maintenance of aircraft, spacecraft, and equipment systems.
 The focus on flight safety, fuel efficiency, operating costs and environmental impact can all be applied in parallel to building and urban infrastructure.

-Client procuring such digital delivery services from us can be main contractors, consultants that provide engineering design and advisory services, specialist contractors and suppliers, or facility owners and operators.
+Client procuring such digital delivery services from us can be main contractors, consultants that provide aerospace engineering design and advisory services, specialist contractors and suppliers, or facility owners and operators.

 As you learn and progress in the digital delivery services role, you may be moved into projects that require a great deal of integration and coordination with other stakeholders, because the role of design and construction is often a collaboration between consultants, contractors, and specialists.

-What you will learn On The Job
+What You Will Learn On The Job

 Through our training programme, we ensure that you gain the ability to use the most popularly used BIM application software in Singapore, which are Autodesk Revit, Bentley OpenBuilding, OpenRail and OpenPlant.
 This gives you the flexibility to work on various kinds of building and infrastructure projects in Singapore.
 We will also cover the use of 2D products such as AutoCAD and MicroStation, which are crucial for the documentation of the BIM models.